litchipi/blog/posts/rust/containers_in_rust/part8.md

 # The `execve` syscall

-When Linux is told to execute a software, wether it's a binary or a text script (if the first line is `#!<interpreter>`), behind the curtains it calls the `execve` that takes 3 arguments:
+When Linux is told to execute a software, whether it's a binary or a text script (if the first line is `#!<interpreter>`), behind the curtains it calls the `execve` that takes 3 arguments: